Sprite127/Basic-neural-net/README.md

 # Basic Neural Net

-this was my first atempt of a neural net created to find a 2X2 checker pattern.
+This is an atempt of a neural net created to find a 2X2 checker pattern.